-The Bank's regulatory capital based on the legal requirements in force regarding capital management includes
+The Bank's regulatory capital based on the legal requirements in force regarding capital management includes:

-- Tier 1 capital, which includes ordinary share capital, share premium eligible reserves after deductions of intangible assets, 50% of shares' value and other investments in financial and credit institutions that exceed 10% of their share capital and 50% of the investments held in insurance companies; - Tier II capital, which includes reserves from revaluation and subordinated loans after 50% deductions of shares' value and other investments in financial and credit institutions that exceed 10% of their share capital and 50% of the investments held in insurance companies.
+- Tier I capital, which includes ordinary share capital, share premium eligible reserves after deduction of intangible assets, 50% of share value and other investments in financial and credit institutions that exceed 10% of their share capital and 50% of the investments held in insurance companies; - Tier II capital, which includes reserves from revaluation and subordinated loans after 50% deduction of share value and other investments in financial and credit institutions that exceed 10% of their share capital and 50% of the investments held in insurance companies.

-On December 31, 2011 the calculation of regulatory capital was based on the NBR Regulation nr.18/2006 amended by Regulation no. 6/2009.
+On December 31, 2011 the calculation of regulatory capital was based on NBR Regulation no.18/2006 amended by Regulation no. 6 / 2009.